Skip to contents

 Value

-A data.frame with one row per quadrat and columns: site, temperature_C, elevation_m, rainfall_mm.
-Means are numeric; sites with no overlapping points will have NA in the environmental columns.
+A data.frame with one row per quadrat and columns: site plus one column per summarised numeric environmental variable.
+Means are numeric; sites with no overlapping points will have NA.

 Details